 You might be thinking about your organization all day, every day.
-It’s likely your members only think of you when you prompt them, or when they need you.
+It’s likely your audience members only think of you when you prompt them, or when they need you.
 So what else is consuming their day?
 Find plausible ways to ask, and you’ll discover new opportunities to make yourself more valued (and improved retention will reflect the effort).

 For example, when COVID-19 brought in-person networking events to an abrupt halt, organizations that listened and responded with live-stream options won the day.

 Listen at every possible interaction.
-For example, if you’re publishing information, do you know if your members are a) reading what you publish and b) understanding what it means for them?
+For example, if you’re publishing information, do you know if your recipients are a) reading what you publish and b) understanding what it means for them?
 A simple, frequent reader satisfaction survey can give your content team great feedback.

-We often find that the benefits new members say are very important (like getting good deals through the organization) fade over time and other, less quantifiable but more satisfying reasons for affiliating take over.
+We often find that the benefits new audience members say are very important (like getting good deals through the organization) fade over time and other, less quantifiable but more satisfying reasons for affiliating take over.
 Networking.
 Pride in affiliation.
 Having fun.
 Looking to your organization first as a reliable, trustworthy source of information that makes what they do more rewarding.

 3—Respectful Assumption invites engagement

 Once they say “yes” to your invitation, it’s time to stop selling (sidenote: use “invitation” not “application” unless you really could deny them access).